Photography & The Rule of Thirds

 So, now your assignment for today is to go out and look at some of your favorite photographs and see how well they follow the rule of thirds.
 I will admit that I was surprised that the percentage of published photographs was as high as it was.
 Oh, and this does also apply to portraits, too.

 Here’s a random grab from my hard drive.
-You’ll notice that the eyes fall in the upper left and the line of the body goes down the left line.
+You’ll notice in the first one that the eyes fall in the upper left and the line of the body goes down the left line, and the second one is just the opposite.
 This isn’t something I consciously think about when making photographs any more, but that may just be that I’ve been doing it so long.
 At one time I did have a camera that had the grid in its viewfinder.
 Many cameras do have this feature and it’s a great help when you’re starting out.

 Marie,